• Home

 Our Train-the-Trainer Approach

 GBA+ training will ensure our student teams look through an intersectional lens as they plan events and create impactful messaging that engages all youth in meaningful ways.
-Professionals from our partners (such as Interval House & Halton Women’s Place) will train members of HEART, with education which they, in turn, will share with their peers at school HEART events.
+HEART members are trained using evidence-based programs and through GBV professionals.

 Our Partners